olwend/CV/README.md

 AD HOC PROJECTS FOR SMALL BUSINESSES USING MS OFFICE

 #### HOPED FOR PIPELINE PROJECTS TO VIEW
-Walkiess - location based dog owner ratings of walks and pubs LUFF SAID - game approach to community contribution and knowledge sharing (customisable name to be based on village)
+LUFF SAID - game approach to community contribution and knowledge sharing (customisable name to be based on village)

 ####INTERESTS